br0nco640k/Bard-Diva/README.md

 `pip install -r requirements.txt`

-For systems that give errors about externally managed environments, you can install mido with pipx instead, and then get pyautogui from you existing package manager (pipx cannot find it).
+For systems that give errors about externally managed environments, you can install mido with pipx instead, and then get pyautogui from your existing package manager (pipx cannot find it).
 You may also have to install pipx with your package manager.

 ### Wayland users: